runwayml/learn/docs/create/train-models.md

 ### How long will it take to train my model?
 The time it takes to train a model depends on a combination of many factors, including but not limited to the type of machine learning algorithm (there are algorithms of varying complexity for working with images, words, or sounds) and the number of training steps.

-RunwayML greatly reduces the amount of training time needed to train your own generative image model by using using a technique called [Transfer Learning](https://en.wikipedia.org/wiki/Transfer_learning).
+RunwayML greatly reduces the amount of time needed to train your own generative image model by using using a technique called [Transfer Learning](https://en.wikipedia.org/wiki/Transfer_learning).
 With this technique, an existing pre-trained model called [StyleGAN](https://open-app.runwayml.com/?model=runway/StyleGAN) is retrained on your dataset.
 StyleGAN was trained on a massive amount of images (70,000!), and Transfer Learning leverages all of the [image features](https://en.wikipedia.org/wiki/Feature_(computer_vision)) it learned from the original data to speed up the process of learning features in your image dataset.
 Not only does this greatly reduce training time, it also reduces the number of images that you need to train your own model.
 You can learn more about StyleGAN and how it was orginally trained from the links posted on the model's [overview page](https://open-app.runwayml.com/?model=runway/StyleGAN).

-Even with Transfer Learning, it's not unusual for training to last at least several hours.
+Even with Transfer Learning, it's not unusual for training to take at least several hours.

 ?> If you are a Training Experiments beta tester and you have a Free Plan, training time is limited to a total of five hours. **Subscribe to the Creator Plan** in the [RunwayML User Dashboard](https://account.runwayml.com/) for unlimited training access.
 With or without the Creator Plan, training time uses [credits](https://support.runwayml.com/en/articles/2984968-adding-credits).